Adoption in Connecticut

-How Do I Adopt My Foster Child in CT?
+How Do I Adopt My Foster Child?

 Adopting is one of the most wonderful things a foster parent can do for the children in their care.
 It provides permanency, a sense of stability, and gives a child in need a true family.
 When you foster a child in DCF care, you may find yourself wanting to adopt.
 While not all child protection/DCF matters result in adoption obviously, it is certainly something to consider if you are a long-term foster care placement.